smalbadger/pymessagelib/README.md

 ## Introduction
 This project defines a system for extracting/packaging information into custom message formats.
 It's intended to be a flexible framework that bridges the gap between computer-talk and human-talk.
 For example, if I send a message of `0x8472FEF7ABC94838925146DEA` to a device, and I'm expecting a response of either `0x00023000` or `0x89000000` - that's cool, but speaking in hexidecimal sucks!
-It would be so much better if I could describe the values messages (requests and responses) in human-readable terms.
+It would be so much better if I could describe the message formats in human-readable terms and generate the hex codes automatically.

+## Alternative Packages
+The `struct` package is already heavily used for this, but lacks the following features:

+- Auto-updating fields
+- Nested field contexts

+## Our Solution at a High Level
+PyMessageLib dynamically creates functional classes based on user-defined message formats.
+The generated classes allow us to work with messages in human-readable, modular form.
+When instantiated, message objects are made up of fields that were specified in the original message format definitions.
+Field values can be constants, functions, strings, or other messages.

+### Constant Field Values
+When defining a message format, a constant can be specified as the field value.
+This indicates a read-only field.

+### String and Message Field Values
+If no value is specified for a field in a message format definition, the value must be assigned during instantiation and can be overwritten later.
+If a string is given as the value, no additional meaning will be given to different portions of the string - it is treated as one value.
+If another message object is given as the value, the fields of the message will be retained to allow for nested field context.

+### Function Field Values
+Some fields should auto-update based on other information within the message.
+Examples of this would be a length field or a CRC field.
+For auto-updating fields, the names of all arguments of the function need to match the names of field values of the message.
+The function used for an auto-updating field cannot depend on it's own field, but it can depend on other auto-updating fields within the message with one exception - there can't be circular logic in auto-updating fields.

 ## Message Class